holoviz/panel/doc/how_to/components/custom_viewer.md

 This guide addresses how to build custom components that are combinations of existing components.

-The simplest way to extend Panel is to implement a so called `Viewer` component that can wrap multiple existing Panel components into a easily reusable unit that behaves like a native Panel component.
+The simplest way to extend Panel is to implement a so called `Viewer` component that can wrap multiple existing Panel components into an easily reusable unit that behaves like a native Panel component.

 Let's create a composite `EditableRange` component made up of two `FloatInput` widgets.
 First, we will create the widgets: